-The Governing Board will designate one member of the Governing Board to serve as chair of the Awards Committee, and additional Members of the Society to serve on the Awards Committee reflecting the areas of research that are characteristic of the Society.
-The Awards Committee will review nominations via conference call and make recommendations about each award to the Governing Board by May 1, which will review and vote via email on whether to endorse the recommendations.
+The Governing Board will designate one member of the Governing Board to serve as chair of the Awards Committee.
+Additional members will also be designated to serve on the Awards Committee, reflecting the areas of research that are characteristic of the Society.
+The Awards Committee will review nominations via conference call and make recommendations about each award to the Governing Board by May 1.
+The Governing Board will review and vote via email on whether to endorse the recommendations.
 Final decisions will be made by May 15, allowing recipients to submit abstracts to the meeting.
 The Executive Director will arrange for plaques or framed award documents and monetary awards to be presented at the Annual Meeting.
 The names and citations of the recipient will be published in the program of the Annual Meeting.

 The Society will seek to reward excellence in any area of research relevant to the Society.
 Over the course of several years, the committee will make an effort to distribute awards over all the areas characteristic of the Society.

 Michael J. Kahana

 University of Pennsylvania, USA